The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: Discussion

 Traditional UX dark patterns have primarily relied on visual and structural interface tricks in layouts, menus, or dialogs that nudge users through constrained options or deceptive layouts \cite{gray2018dark, mathur2019dark}.
 These patterns exploit interface design elements (e.g., hidden opt-outs or misleading button hierarchies) to influence choices~\cite{lu2024awareness}.
 By contrast, \textit{LLM dark patterns} operate through the content of language.
 The manipulative tactics are embedded in the AI's generated dialogue rather than in graphical layout, marking a shift from interface-level deception to linguistic persuasion.
 An LLM can frame suggestions or explanations in a subtly biased way, steering user decisions via wording and tone instead of overt UI designs.

 A unique aspect of \textit{LLM dark patterns} is \textbf{the use of human-like conversational cues as a vector of influence}.
+In our context, these cues include emotional tone, expressions of agreement, or confidently presented advice, which can be interpreted as intentional or socially meaningful even when generated automatically.
 Conventional dark patterns do not involve an engaging voice.
 They are impersonal interface artifacts (static text or visuals) rather than an interactive partner.
 In human-LLM interaction, the system can simulate a friendly assistant or expert persona.
 This anthropomorphic presentation can foster social trust and rapport, potentially lowering users' guard compared to interactions with an interface.
 The result is a qualitative shift: users may respond to the LLM's suggestions as if coming from a social actor.

 \textit{LLM dark patterns} also \textbf{enable dynamic emotional appeals that go beyond the one-off emotional triggers in classic interfaces}.
 Traditional dark patterns have employed affective tactics in a limited way (for example, confirmshaming messages that guilt the user with phrasing like ``No, I don't want to save money''~\cite{mathur2019dark}).
 Such tactics in GUI contexts are static and generic.
 In contrast, a conversational agent can adaptively express emotion or personalize its appeals over multiple turns.
 An LLM might convey disappointment if a user resists a suggestion.
 Through back-and-forth dialogue, the system can continuously leverage emotional cues to influence the user's choices, creating a more immersive form of emotional manipulation.